 A Better Solution

-To build an extensive rental portfolio, you should start by managing the properties yourself.
+To build an extensive rental portfolio, you should start by managing your own properties.
 This approach will allow you to learn all aspects of property management, including finding tenants, addressing repairs, and handling evictions.
-This knowledge is invaluable as your number of units increases.
-If you ever decide to hire a property management company, you will be able to evaluate their level of service.
+This knowledge is invaluable as your number of investment properties increases.
+If you ever decide to hire a property management company, the experience you get from doing it yourself will better equip you to evaluate their service level.

 As your portfolio grows, you can hire an employee to take care of management details and pay them a percentage of the rent.
 An employee will often charge less and perform a wider variety of services.
-You can instruct the employee on how to pick contracts, and they will handle details of your business that a property management company wouldn’t.
+You can instruct the employee on picking a tenant and performing all the operations of a property management company.
+On top of that, they will handle details of your business that a property management company wouldn’t.

 How to Use a Management Company Effectively